How to Start a Blog That Makes Money Using WordPress (Step by Step)

 Here's an example of a website using Google Adsense on their website:

-In order to make money with your blog, you can also become an “affiliate”.
+In order to make money with your blog, you can also look to affiliate marketing.
 You can find affiliate networks or contact individual brands and become an affiliate of theirs.

 Essentially, if you refer someone from your blog to let's say Zappos.com and that person buys a pair of shoes, you would get an affiliate commission.
 This might be 5% of the price of the shoes.
 So, perhaps you make $5 or $10 when someone buys a pair of shoes.